FOSSClass/AbantOS-Elive/EliveUsersGuide.md

 Ubuntu has a narrow focus--community based while Debian is Universal.

 Ubuntu has its own community government structure somehow inspired by Debian's but different.
-(MOTU) The masters of the universe were team formed to look after the creation of the universe component.
+(MOTU) The masters of the universe were formed to look after the creation of the universe component.

 **Debian for Ubuntu developers**